 FREE VIDEOS: What You Need to Know to Establish a Retirement Plan in Kansas

 While preparing for the road to retirement, you should review your current estate plan if you have one.
-It is vital to ensure specific legal documents are included and your plan still complies with your wishes.
+It’s vital to ensure that specific legal documents are included and that your plan still complies with your wishes.

-Planning for retirement must include planning for the possibility of having to deal with the high cost of long-term or nursing home care.
+Planning for retirement must include planning for the possibility of dealing with the high cost of long-term or nursing home care.
 We do that.

 Some significant Kansas estate planning documents to consider when retirement planning include:

 - Powers of Attorney

 - Health Care Directive